Code-Institute-Submissions/cigar-caballeros/README.md

 ## DEPLOYMENT

-Github was used for deployment
+Github was used for deployment.

 To publish the website, the following steps needs to be taken: